brevzin/cpp_proposals/2996_reflection/reflection.md

 static_assert(&[:template_arguments_of(spec)[1]:] == &p[1]);
 ```

-Such reflections cannot generally be obtained using the `^`-operator, but the `std::meta::reflect_value` and `std::meta::reflect_object` functions make it easy to reflect particular values or objects.
+Such reflections cannot generally be obtained using the `^^`-operator, but the `std::meta::reflect_value` and `std::meta::reflect_object` functions make it easy to reflect particular values or objects.
 The `std::meta::value_of` metafunction can also be used to map a reflection of an object to a reflection of its value.

 ### Syntax discussion